Flooding impact will continue to be ‘significant’ following rain

 The impact of surface water and river flooding will continue to be “significant” across parts of England following heavy rainfall, experts have warned.

-A major incident was declared amid widespread flooding in the Midlands on Thursday, and a yellow weather warning was issued by the Met Office for rain across the south.
+A major incident was declared amid widespread flooding in the Midlands on Thursday.

 Showers will continue into Friday morning, according to forecasters, and are likely to affect parts of south-west and eastern England, Wales and areas in Scotland.